pioardi/ring-election/README.md

 In a simple use case each node can obtain data that are part of the partitions of which it is owner and work on them. <br>
 The algorithm will assign to each node one or more partitions to work with.<br>
 A node will be removed if it does not send an hearth beat for a while , this process is called heart check.<br>
-Each node in the ring will have an ID and a priority , if the leader node will die the node with lower priority will be elect as leader.
+Each node in the ring will have an ID and a priority , if the leader node will die the node with lower priority will be elect as leader. <br>
-If a node
+If a node is added or removed from the cluster, the allocated partitions will be rebalanced.